'Invisible' stool blood tied to increased risk of premature death

 A positive FOBT result was associated with an increased risk of dying from respiratory, digestive, blood, hormone and neuropsychological diseases, as well as other types of cancer, researchers report in Gut.

-Some previous research has linked stool in the blood to a shortened life expectancy, even when people didn’t have colon cancer, but results have been mixed and these studies often didn’t account for other underlying medical conditions and medications that might cause internal bleeding.
+Some previous research has linked blood in the stool to a shortened life expectancy, even when people didn’t have colon cancer, but results have been mixed and these studies often didn’t account for other underlying medical conditions and medications that might cause internal bleeding.

 All of the participants in the current study had FOBT between 2000 and 2016.
 They were 50 to 74 years old when they joined the study, and they were followed from the date of their first test until death or the end of March 2016, whichever came first.